fuadnafiz98/nextjs-starter/README.md

 1. Fork this repository;
 2. Create your branch: `git checkout -b my-new-feature`;
+3. Add your changes `git add .`;
-3. Commit your changes: `git commit -m 'Add some feature'`;
+4. Commit your changes: `git commit -m 'Add some feature'`;
-4. Push to the branch: `git push origin my-new-feature`.
+5. Push to the branch: `git push origin my-new-feature`.

 **After your pull request is merged**, you can safely delete your branch.